The Military Campaigns of Tiglath-pileser III: Sieges on Kingdoms – Part 2

 Sumerian Arms

-The basic arms carried were maces, daggers, spears, javelins, throwing sticks and much more.
+The basic arms carried were maces, daggers, spears, javelins, throwing sticks, and much more.

-The mace is one of the oldest weapons in mankind’s arsenal and a direct descendent of the club.
-The Sumerian mace was made of stone and often had the shape of a pear.
+The mace is one of the oldest weapons in mankind’s arsenal and a direct descendant of the club.
+The Sumerian mace was made of stone and often shaped like a pear.
 The mace was effective in crushing bone, particularly the skull of the enemy.
-However, the utilization of the mace would fall out of favor as a preferred weapon with the donning of the helmet.
+However, the utilization of the mace would fall out of favor as a preferred weapon with donning the helmet.

 “This is a variegated red stone, globular mace head.
 Similar to the piriform mace head, this style was commonly used in Mesopotamia around 2450-1900 BC.
 These type mace heads would have been attached to a wooden shaft and used as a weapon to strike an enemy.”